pylondata/pyloncoin/doc/on-proof-of-cooperation.md

 # On proof-of-cooperation
-by Thomas König, tom@fair-coin.org, 0x21792bf5
+by Thomas König, tom@pylon-network.org, 0x21792bf5

 ## Motivation
 Two years ago I became aware of the enormous demand for energy and the concentration of power around some pool operators in the Bitcoin network.
 I thought that there must be a better way to do it.
 Why not try to let nodes cooperate instead of competing to generate blocks.
 In many thought experiments I tried to eliminate mining and replace it with something different that serves the same purpose.
 A profound assumption of the new system is that cooperation is more efficient than competition.
 The concept of proof-of-cooperation was born and I started work on the white paper[1].

 ## Overview
-Proof-of-cooperation (in short PoC) is implemented in FairCoin2[2], which is a fork of the Bitcoin 0.12 branch.
+Proof-of-cooperation (in short PoC) is implemented in Pyloncoin[2], which is a fork of the Bitcoin 0.12 branch.
 All mining related code has been removed and replaced by PoC code.
 Block generation is performed by so-called Cooperatively Validated Nodes (CVNs).
 CVNs are appointed in a democratic process which is out of the scope of this technical document.
 CVNs can be added or removed from the network dynamically.
 CVN information is stored in the blockchain.
 The mandatory transaction fees go to the respective block creators to compensate their efforts for running a CVN.
 Certain chain parameters, e.g. the time between blocks, the amount of the transaction fee, etc. are dynamically adjustable without the need of releasing a new wallet version.
 These dynamic chain parameters are also stored in the blockchain.
-The appointed FairCoin blockchain administrators (not the developers) take on the task of managing these parameters.
-The FairCoin2 network is comprised of a virtually unlimited number of full nodes and a limited number of CVNs.
+The appointed Pyloncoin blockchain administrators (not the developers) take on the task of managing these parameters.
+The Pyloncoin network is comprised of a virtually unlimited number of full nodes and a limited number of CVNs.
 The maximum hard coded value is 100 but the actual target is 40-50 CVNs.

 ## The 3 major building blocks
 1. The logic to find out which CVN ID (unsigned 32bit) should create the next